ToolShedTested

 Key Specifications

-• Full 7-1/4″ blade at an unbeatable price -- getting a full-size blade capacity for $80-100 bare means you have access to the complete range of 7-1/4-inch specialty blades (finish, framing, masonry, metal) that compact saws can't use.
+• Full 7-1/4" blade at an unbeatable price -- getting a full-size blade capacity at the current retailer price bare means you have access to the complete range of 7-1/4-inch specialty blades (finish, framing, masonry, metal) that compact saws can't use.

 • Lightweight 6.5 lbs for a full-size saw -- the lightweight construction makes this one of the easier full-size cordless saws to maneuver for extended periods, especially for less experienced users or those doing overhead work.